 Low levels of vitamin D are associated with depression, seasonal affective disorder, and schizophrenia in adults, but little is known about vitamin D and mental health in the pediatric population.BMC Psychiatry

 The 2nd tip resonates more with our physical and biological needs.
 Vitamin D deficiency accounts for most mental illnesses.
-And since we work mostly indoors AND have had to shelter in place for a few months due to COVID, most of us are extremely deficient in vitamin D already.
+Since a large percentage of humans work mostly indoors AND have had to shelter in place for a few months due to COVID, most of us are extremely deficient in vitamin D already.
 Combine that with a season where the sun is not shining significantly during the day as it is in summer months (we get most of our vitamin D from the sun), and you have a recipe for an increase in mental health disparities.

 The 3rd tip is one that was given to me from an EMT when I experienced a severe anxiety attack.
 His advice was...”Always remember that someone is experiencing something worse than you.”
 When you think you have it hard, there’s a great chance someone else is having a rougher time!

-And that’s not to downplay your experiences or to minimize the pain or trauma you may be feeling.
-But just know that we are all humans here on this planet, all experiencing stressful moments at different intervals or levels of intensity.
+Now, that statement is not meant to downplay your experiences or to minimize the pain or trauma you may be feeling.
+It’s simply a reminder for us that we are all humans here on this planet, all experiencing stressful moments at different intervals or levels of intensity.

-But the greatest part about that is, most humans get through their experiences and their survival story serves as a lesson for us all.
+The greatest part about this realization is that most humans get through their experiences and their survival story serves as a lesson for us all.
 They’re the grandparents/great-grandparents who are alive today to share their wisdom with the younger generation.
 They’re the survivors of wars and extreme economic hardship.

 4th tip: Take social media breaks if needed and communication breaks with people who seem to be triggering you into a negative space.
 Remember, it’s harvest time….a time when we are supposed to be enjoying the crops, both physically and metaphorically.
 If you’ve planted beautiful seeds all year, this is the time to enjoy the growth and abundance with those who bring peace to your life…loved ones and anyone resonating on a frequency of serenity, calmness, and tranquility.